 Create Your Messaging Cheat Sheet

-You can answer these questions to get started and to create a messaging cheat sheet.
-Then, I suggest you keep your answers handy when you start to write your content.
+I recommend creating a kind of messaging cheat sheet with the answers to these questions.
+Then, you can keep your answers handy when you start to write your content.

 Open your favorite writing app or note-taking tool.
 Then, type out the questions and answer these questions in the document.